 How to become an allied health assistant specialising in nutrition and dietetics

 We also offer the Certificate IV in Allied Health Assistance - Physiotherapy, Occupational Therapy

 Studying the Certificate IV in Allied Health Assistance at Holmesglen

-Our unique combination of nutrition theory, hands-on food creation, plus work experience in our Wellness Centre and in the workplace, will set you up for an exciting career in this field.
+Our unique combination of nutrition theory, plus 30 hours of face-to-face simulated clinic which makes up part of the 120 hours' practical placement, will set you up for an exciting career in this field.